 This is the circuit that I had to get into the perf board.
 The male headers had to be soldered to the bottom side while the others remain on the upper side.
 After a lot modifications and alterations, I was able to get the circuit into the perf board.

-The board can be powered off the Pickit 2 or can be externally powered with the power connector.
+The board can be powered by the Pickit 2 or can be externally powered with the power connector.
 It has an on-board reset switch, crystal, ICSP connector and power indicator.

 Here is the back side of the board.
-Inspite of my best efforts, I could not do without a wire in the bottom side.
-Its a little messy, but solves the purpose very well.
+Inspite of my best efforts, I could not do without a wire at the bottom of the board.
+It’s a little messy, but solves the purpose very well.

-This board occupies a very small space on the breadboard, which allows us to use the remaining space for other peripherals.
+This board occupies very little space on the breadboard, which allows us to use the remaining space for other peripherals.
 It is also really useful for rapid prototyping and proof of concepts.
 I look forward to do a lot of projects with this breakout board in future.